 If you have any kitchen gadgets or appliances that you can set and forget, use them!
 They help save you time and you will only have to do the cleanup this one day.

 Start with a clean kitchen

 Starting with a clean kitchen is super helpful.
 All of your pots, pans, measuring cups, and spoons will be ready and waiting for you to use them.
 It’s definitely frustrating to be in the middle of cooking and realize the bowl or utensil you need is in the sink or dishwasher.

 I even recommend cleaning your kitchen the day or night before if you can manage it.
 Having to clean your kitchen, cook for 3 hours, and then clean your kitchen again makes the whole process a lot longer.

-I made the mistake of not doing this my first time I meal prepped.
+I made the mistake of not doing this the first time I meal prepped.
 I ended up doing some pretty intense Tetris trying to fit everything in.

 Now I look through the refrigerator the night before and condense any meals leftover into small containers.
 This frees up my big containers for the next meal prep and makes a lot more room in the refrigerator.

 You definitely don’t want to cook all this food and realize you have no way to store it.
-I personally like to put each recipe in large containers in the fridge.
-These take up less space in my refrigerator.
+A quick glance through the cabinet will help make sure you have everything you need.